 ✓ Best area to stay for visiting Warsaw on a time-crunch & urban travel lovers

 Whether you’ve got one day in Warsaw or a week, there’s a good chance that your first impression will be had in Srodmiescie.
-Home to the city’s main transport hub (Warszawa Centralna) and many of the city’s top attractions, Srodmiescie is the best area for travellers who love to experience all that a modern European city has to offer from dining to shopping to nightlife.
+Home to the city’s main transport hub (Warszawa Centralna), many of the city’s top attractions and most of the best hotels in Warsaw, Srodmiescie is the best area for travellers who love to experience all that a modern European city has to offer from dining to shopping to nightlife.

-Staying in Srodmiescie, you’ll be close to everything you’ll need.
+Staying here, you’ll be close to everything you’ll need.
 Whether you want to check out Warsaw’s historical charms in Old Town or enjoy the city’s ever-growing culinary & craft beer scene in Nowy Swiat or Powisle, this is the district to do it.

 Attractions in Srodmiescie: Old Town, Nowy Swiat, Zlote Tarasy, Lazienki Park, Belvedere Palace, Ogrod Saski (Saxon Garden), Presidential Palace, Pałac Zamoyskich, Palace of Culture & Science

-There’s a wide array of accommodations in Srodmiescie from budget hotels & hostels to the top luxury hotels in Warsaw.
-Although Warsaw is hardly as expensive as other European cities, Srodmiescie is, naturally, the city’s priciest area due to its central location.
+There’s a wide array of accommodations in Srodmiescie from budget hotels & hostels to the top luxury 5-star hotels in Warsaw.
+Although Warsaw is hardly as expensive as other European cities, this is, naturally, the city’s priciest area due to its central location.